 Fortunately, October’s Breast Cancer Awareness Month may be dispelling some of those fears through its extensive educational outreach.
 From special merchandise in grocery and department stores to pink ribbons worn on lapels, the campaign to raise awareness of the disease that affects millions has grown dramatically since it was first established in 1985.

-Researchers have been able to gather data from more than 133,000 teachers in grades kindergarten through community college - both retirees and those currently in the classroom.
+Continuing to monitor the situation, researchers have gathered data from more than 133,000 teachers in grades kindergarten through community college - both retirees and those currently in the classroom.

 Suggested risk factors include: